mongodb/libbson/doc/bson_reader_t.rst

 Description
 -----------

-:symbol:`bson_reader_t <bson_reader_t>` is a structure used for reading a sequence of BSON documents.
+:symbol:`bson_reader_t` is a structure used for reading a sequence of BSON documents.
 The sequence can come from a file-descriptor, memory region, or custom callbacks.

 .. only:: html